SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Optional: Open the settings file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA" or other wake-words).
 NOTE: please do this AFTER a successful configuration and reboot (previous step)
 * The `settings.js` has many available options.
 To make life easier you can open the SEPIA client in your browser, configure it there and then go to 'settings -> account' and look for the export button.
 It will show you a popup with settings that you can copy over to your DIY client.
+* There are a few [examples available](https://github.com/SEPIA-Framework/sepia-html-client-app/blob/master/Settings.md) for microphone, wake-word and LED control configuration.
 * Done.
 Enjoy! :-)

 ## Basic uninstallation steps